Pimmz/Home-Energy-Saving-Store/README.md

 The website primarily features a slick black `#000000` and white `#ffffff` colour scheme, particularly chosen to ensure a striking contrast between backgrounds and text. this deliberate contrast allows the images of the featured products to leap off the page, captivating users and enhancing their appeal, thereby bolstering sales.

 To enhance readability and use experience on error pages, contact us, tips and tricks and faq.
-I've opted for a subtle beige background `#f5f5dc` background paired with crisp black text `#000000` this deliberate contrast not only improves legibility but also contributes to a visual appealing design.
+I've opted for a subtle beige background `#f5f5dc` background paired with crisp black text `#000000` this deliberate contrast not only improves legibility but also contributes to a visually appealing design.

 I've used [colorcodes](https://htmlcolorcodes.com) To source my colours.